sosgang/bond/README.md

   - "combined%" : percentage of the number of publications authored by the candidate found over the total number of unique publications in the CV when the open sources of use are combined.
   - "total_CV" : total number of unique publications in the candidate's cv

-## 3. Reproducing the data collection
+## 3. Reproducing the data collection and the citation network analysis

 ### 3.1 Materials

 - [**cv_jsons** folder](https://github.com/sosgang/bond/tree/main/cv_jsons) : the folder containing the json files extracted from the candidates' CVs.
 The internal structure of the folder should remain as is at the moment: cv_jsons/asn_session name/term name/role name/field name/
+- commissions.csv : file containing initial bibliographic metadata of the members of the commissions
 - All the python files in [**data_collection** folder](https://github.com/sosgang/bond/tree/main/data_collection)
+- stopwords-it.txt : list of stopwords in italian
+- indicatoriCalcolati-ASN16-18.tsv : file containing the ANVUR metrics and outcomes for each candidate

 ### 3.2 Execution
 - **bond_execution.py** : executes the entire collection process by calling all the other necessary python files, and saves the results in json format and csv.